Trip Planner

 Visa Information

-At this time, no visa for Botswana is required for travellers on Australian Passports.
+At this time, no visa for Botswana is required for travellers on Australian for the most up to date information, please visit Smart Traveller.

 Effective from the 1st October 2016 minors travelling through the country’s borders will be required to produce the following: